Safe continual learning in model predictive control with prescribed bounds on the tracking error: Numerical simulation

 \Cref{Fig:Chem_reac_learning_fmpc} shows the control signals and the system and model output errors, respectively.
 It is evident that both $y_{\rm M}-y_{\rf}$ and $y-y_{\rf}$ remain within the predefined funnel boundaries~$\psi$.
 Before the first learning step ($t \in [0, 0.5)$) the tracking error $y-y_{\rf}$ and the predicted error~$y_{\rm M}-y_{\rf}$ diverge due to the poor quality of the initial model.
 However, since the tracking error is not close to the funnel boundary, the funnel controller remains inactive in the beginning and only reacts when the tracking error is close to the boundary.
 After the first learning step, the general direction of the predicted tracking error is consistent with the actual tracking error.
 The funnel controller still has to compensate for the model inaccuracies in order to guarantee that the tracking error remains within the boundaries, but with a significantly smaller contribution to the control signal.
 After each learning step, the model output jumps to the system output due to the newly updated model.
 The control signal $u_{\rm FC}$ is zero after each learning step since the system and model output coincide, and it becomes larger afterwards to compensate for the model inaccuracy.
 After $t=1.5$ the system output is close to the desired constant reference signal.
 Thenceforth, the linear model is adequate to predict the system behavior and the control signal computed by funnel MPC is sufficient to achieve the tracking objective.
 The funnel controller only has to slightly compensate for model errors.

-We note that this example merely serves to illustrate that robust funnel MPC can be combined with $\cM$--feasible learning techniques.
-We do not claim that the learning algorithm used is superior to other methods.
+In a second simulation, we add an artificial disturbance $d$ to the differential equation governing the reactor temperature, i.e., we replace the function $P$ by $\tilde{P}(t,y,\zeta) = b_1 \alpha(y,\zeta) - b_2 y +d(t)$.
+The disturbance is unknown to the controller and for the simulation we choose the periodic disturbance $d(t)= 25\cdot \sin(15\cdot t)$ and leave the controller as it is.
+The results are depicted in \Cref{Fig:Chem_reac_learning_fmpc_dist}.

+As one can see, the combined controller is able to achieve the control objective and the overall system behavior is similar to the one of the undisturbed system.
+Before the initial learning step, the funnel controller has to compensate for the inaccuracies of the model.
+Already after the first update of the model, the principal portion of the control signal is generated by the MPC component.
+In contrast to the undisturbed case, the funnel controller remains active also when the system output is close to the desired constant reference.
+It has to compensate for the unknown periodic disturbances.